-In 2019/20, we concluded that NHS Lothian has effective arrangements in place for financial planning and monitoring in the short term, but recognised that the Board continues to face significant challenges in achieving savings target and financial sustainability in amongst the unprecedented challenges of responding to COVID-19.
+In 2020/21, we concluded that NHS Lothian has effective arrangements in place for financial planning and monitoring in the short term, but recognised that the Board continues to face significant challenges in achieving savings target and financial sustainability.
+The operating environment was already a significant challenge, now coupled with the unprecedented challenges of responding to and recovering from COVID-19 implications.